Wallace Wade: Duke

 Following his third national championship, Wade shocked the college football world by moving to Duke University, which had less of a football tradition than Alabama.
 Though Wade refused to answer questions regarding his decision to leave Alabama for Duke until late in his life, he eventually told a sports historian he believed his philosophy regarding sports and athletics fit perfectly with the philosophy of the Duke administration and that he felt being at a private institution would allow him greater freedom.
 He brought assistants Ellis Hagler and Herschel Caldwell with him to Duke.
 In 16 seasons, Wade's Duke teams compiled a record of 110 wins; 36 losses; and 7 ties.

 1931–1937

-The 1932 team upset Tennessee and featured North Carolina's first All-American in Fred Crawford.
+The 1932 team upset Tennessee and featured the State of North Carolina's first All-American in Fred Crawford.
 The 1933 team won the school's first Southern Conference title, and upset Neyland's Volunteers 10–2.
 It caused Neyland to say of Crawford: "He gave the finest exhibition of tackle play I have ever seen."

 Both Clyde Berryman and James Howell named Duke as a retroactive national champion for 1936.